JokerJohn/SuperOdom-M/README.md

 # SuperOdom-M
-Minmal ICP case of SuperOdom for degenercy detetcion, only depending on Ceres and Eigen.
+Minmal ICP case of SuperOdom for degeneracy detetcion, only depending on Ceres and Eigen.
 We only consider the plane features.
+I use this to test my degeneracy registration methods [DCReg](https://github.com/JokerJohn/DCReg) .

 Related package:  https://github.com/superxslam/SuperOdom